petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-an-iframe-client-extension.md

     url: https://arnab-datta.github.io/counter-app
 ```

 This client extension has the ID `liferay-sample-iframe-1` and contains the key configurations for an IFrame client extension, including the `name`, `type` and the URL of the app to ingest as an IFrame.
+The [Counter App](https://github.com/arnab-datta/counter-app) running at the example's `url` is a basic React app that simulates adding items to a shopping cart.
+After deploying the client extension, you can add the app to a page in Liferay as you would any widget.

 See the [IFrame YAML configuration reference](../iframe-yaml-configuration-reference.md) for more information on the available properties.

-Next, deploy the client extension.

 ## Deploy the IFrame Client Extension